 Share Your School’s Story with Us

 Here at Paper, we love hearing stories of educators adapting to new challenges for the sake of their students and communities.

 If you're an educator, give us a shout on Twitter to share your insights for the Paper Blog!

 Make sure to subscribe to the Paper Blog for more articles as we continue to speak to influential voices in the education world.

-Founded in 2014, Paper is an educational support system providing students with 24/7 live help and essay review, and teachers with real-time feedback and intervention tools.
+Founded in 2014, Paper is an Educational Support System (ESS) providing students with 24/7 live help & essay review, and teachers with real-time feedback and intervention tools.
 Paper partners with districts across North America to close the achievement gap and support educational equity.